EmbeddedNim/fastrpc/README.md

 - `Publish = 10`
 - `PublishDone = 12`

-Note: the `result` type is used to store errors when the response type is `Error (8)`.
+Note: the `result` field is used to store errors when the response type is `Error (8)`.

 #### Basic Request Lifecycle

 The client will send a `Request` packet to the server.
 When UDP is used the server will respond to the same UDP source IP & Port.
 TCP clients will first need to initialize the socket.

-The server will process the RPC proc and return a `Response` message, unless it encounters and error where the `Error` response type will be sent.
+The server will process the RPC proc and return a `Response` message, unless it encounters an error where the `Error` response type will be sent.
 It's up to the client to handle these as desired.
-A `Response` request should expect response.

 The `SystemRequest` is identical to `Request` except that is supports server specific *system* calls.
 By default this includes methods like `listall` that return all RPC methods handled by the server.
 API's like *reboot* should likely be a `SystemRequest`.
 The server may want to require extra security tokens for this case.